RENCI-NRIG/orca5/docker/README.md

 ## Dependencies
 1. Docker must be installed on your system.
 You will either need to run the above commands with sudo / as root, or add your current user to the 'docker' group.
 1. Orca needs many configuration files to operate.
 These need to be volume mounted into the running containers (the `--volume` options above).
-1. The Orca RPMs must be built before the Docker images can be built.
-See the `redhat` module for more details.
+1. The [docker_build.sh](https://github.com/RENCI-NRIG/orca5/blob/master/docker/docker_build.sh) script will build the necessary Orca RPMs for you.
+If you are building the Docker images manually, you will need to prepare the Orca RPMs.
+See the `redhat` module for more details on building Orca RPMs.
-1. Before you run your first Orca docker container, you will need to create a docker network for Orca to use (referenced in the above docker run commands): `docker network create orca`
+1. The [docker_run.sh](https://github.com/RENCI-NRIG/orca5/blob/master/docker/docker_run.sh) script will create a docker network for Orca to use.
+If you are running the Docker containers manually, you will need to create a docker network for Orca to use (referenced in the above docker run commands). e.g. `docker network create orca`

 ### Using Docker to build RPMs
 Use this script to build the orca-rpmbuild container and build the RPMs.
 They will be copied into your `~/orca-build/` directory (which will be created, if it does not exist.
 The RPMs are built automatically for you if you run the top-level `docker_build.sh` script.